-VII.
+VI.
 Methods and Technology

-The RV Dr Fridtjof Nansen is a 57m custom-designed research vessel for fisheries research and oceanography.
+The R/V Dr Fridtjof Nansen is a 57m custom-designed research vessel for fisheries research and oceanography.
 Rigged as a stern trawler, she can operate large midwater and bottom trawls to 1200m, as well as carry out many other types of sampling with biological samplers.
 On the SEAFO cruise sampling with the midwater trawl, and the bottom trawl was conducted.
 Towing speed was 3 knots but towing distance varied with conditions.
-Midwater trawling was preferably made when output on echograms suggested concentrations of sound-scatterers that would have to be identified and sampled.
+Midwater trawling was made when echograms showed concentrations of sound-scatterers that would need to be identified and sampled.

 The vessel is not well equipped for sampling rough and hard seabed.
-Safe bottom trawling can only be conducted on level soft seabed, and such habitat is limited on seamounts.
+Safe bottom trawling can only be conducted on level and soft seabed, and such habitat is limited on seamounts.
 In order to sample bottom habitats, a van Veen Grab was used in selected sites.
 Grabs were mainly deployed in sites first explored with the towed video system in an attempt to recover some of the megafauna observed visually.

-The CAMPOD towed video rig (Fig. 4) consists of a tripod frame with a centrally placed pantilt HD camera, two 400W strobe lights, 10x10 cm laser pointers, and a backward-looking camera mainly to monitor performance and avoid snagging.
+The CAMPOD towed video rig (Fig. 4) consists of a tripod frame with a centrally placed pantilt HD camera, two 400W strobe lights, 10x10cm lazer pointers, and a backward-looking camera mainly to monitor performance and avoid snagging.
 The rig is towed at 0.5-1.5 knots, preferably uphill, and kept at a preferred distance of 1-2m off the seabed by the winch operator constantly monitoring the video stream.
 The operation is sensitive to vessel motion and could only be performed in low swell.
 Furthermore, the vessel did not have a dynamic positioning system, hence safe navigation and towing was restricted to calm seas.
-Uphill transects of distance ranging from 0.5 to 0.9 n.m. were run along paths determined after the full bathymetry mapping had been conducted.
+Uphill transects of distance ranging from 0.5 to 0.9 nautical miles (0.9-1.7km) were run along paths determined after the full bathymetry mapping had been conducted.
 The maximum depth range of the CAMPOD is 2000m, but the operating range during the SEAFO cruise was restricted to around 1000m.